 When Robert’s knee finally did heal, it was back to football for the Waterfields!
 Robert played football for UCLA while finishing up school there, and was then picked to play quarterback for the 1944 All Star Game before being named Most Valuable Player, “the Academy Awards of football,” in Jane’s words.
 Robert’s career was certainly moving faster than Jane’s at this point, but she was still being offered plum film roles, such as the role of Calamity Jane in The Paleface (1948).

-An Amazing Film Opportunity
+The Paleface: An Amazing Film Opportunity

 When Jane got the call from her agent to meet him at Paramount Pictures for a meeting with Bob Welch, the man who would produce The Paleface (1948), she arrived in an eccentric outfit of bohemian printed shorts underneath an open skirt, complete with a matching top and wind-whipped hair from her drive to Paramount in the convertible Robert bought her for Christmas.